SAP-archive/teched2020-DEV164/exercises/ex6/README.md

     <content>
 ````

-3. Lets see if your UI5 application is showing the newly introduced `sap.m.IconTabBarFilter` Therefore switch to the browser tab with the opened application preview.
-Perform a page reload.
+3. Let's see if your UI5 application now displays the newly introduced `sap.m.IconTabFilter` elements!
+Switch to the browser tab with the opened application preview and reload the page.
 <br>![](images/06_01_0010.png)

 ## Exercise 6.2 - Implement the Filtering

-In previous section you've added all necessary controls.
-Now, you've to implement the filtering logic.
+In the previous section you've added all necessary controls.
+Next, you'll implement the filtering logic.

 1. Open `SensorManager/webapp/controller/Sensors.controller.js`.

-2. Add the module `sap/ui/model/Filter` as dependency to the `Sensors.controller.js`.
+2. Add the module `sap/ui/model/Filter` as a dependency to `Sensors.controller.js`.

 ***SensorManager/webapp/controller/Sensors.controller.js***